dequelabs/cauldron/rfcs.md

 ## The RFC Process

-The goal of our RFC process is to reach a consensus among the cauldron team on proposed changes, and to ensure that new features are congruent with the rest of cauldron.
-The cauldron team will have a recurring office hours meeting on the 1st Wednesday of each month, giving the team the opportunity to discuss any new RFCs that have been introduced and make comments.
+The goal of our RFC process is to reach a consensus among the cauldron team on proposed changes, and to ensure that new features are congruent with the rest of Cauldron.
+The Cauldron team will have a recurring office hours meeting on the 1st Wednesday of each month, giving the team the opportunity to discuss any new RFCs that have been introduced and make comments.

 Once a consensus has been reached for the proposed RFC, the `rfc` label will be removed from the issue and the proposed changes can then be implemented.